7 minutes must-read of the most comprehensive Oribi Review to improve your digital tracking and results

 There are tons of “trends” that Google Analytics offers you, most of which I have observed are virtually useless.
 There isn’t just one place to see these types of trends, so I will just name some examples I have found helpful.
 This is not an exhaustive list, obviously.

 Funnel insights give you information like X% of visitors that come from (insert source) convert and are X times more likely to convert than from (insert source).
 Visited page insights are great if you have multiple pages on your site and are curious which pages get viewed before a conversion, and which pages are giving the most helpful insight.
 Device insights is more than just “50% of your traffic comes from mobile”.
 We’re talking about that information, plus insight into which devices convert better in different situations and cross-device funnels.

 The right mix of out of the box and customizable

 Things here might sound great, but to many, it might be too good – or too simple – to be true.
 If you are like me, your first response to a software claiming that everything is good out of the box is “well that means it is not customizable”.
 That is not the case with oribi.
 There are plenty of out of the box reporting, some of which might not be 100% helpful to everyone.
 The good thing is, they realize that and that allows for some customization to make those capabilities and reports more tailored to your needs.

 Google Analytics might have a huge documentation library and the occasional google might help you find your work around when you need it, but Oribi offers in product support that is simply better.
 It’s in platform (pretty sure they use intercom.io for that) and responses are fairly fast.
-That is a huge one up from Google Analytics for startup, small and medium businesses.
+That is a huge one up from Google Analytics for startups, small and medium businesses.